Generic Name: docetaxel (DOE-se-TAX-el)

 - Lab tests, including liver function and complete blood cell counts, may be performed while you use docetaxel.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Docetaxel may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using docetaxel while you are pregnant.
-It is not known if docetaxel is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking docetaxel.

 Possible side effects of docetaxel: